extreal-dev/Extreal.Guide/README.md

 ### Dependencies

-Tell what other dependent packages need to prepared.
+Tell what other dependent packages need to be prepared.

 ### Settings